jaihuni/Team-Cook/Team Cook DP3/main report.md

 ### Design Choices
 We chose NOT to implement
-1. Algorithms for recipe suggestion and amount calculation, because Wizard-of-Oz can replace it.
+1. Algorithms for the recipe suggestion, the amount calculation, and editing the recipe.
+Response is hard-coded and always same.
+We provided a fixed suggestion and recipe based on the user scenario, and give testers the scenario instead of there real needs.
-2. Text Input of amount, because it is hard to implement in the prototyping tool.
+2. Text input of amount, because it is hard to implement in the prototyping tool.

 ### Representative Screenshots